 Location: Lafayette, Louisiana

-Right Angle (Public Outreach, Branding, and Communications), DPZ Partners (Planning Partner), Spackman Mossop + Michaels (Landscape Design), Urban3 (Economic Planning and Implementation), TND Engineering (Transportation Engineering and Streets), Todd Bressi (Public and Civic Art), Gateway Planning (Infrastructure and Government Policy Consultant)
+Right Angle (Outreach, Branding, and Communications), DPZ Partners (Planning Partner), Spackman Mossop + Michaels (Landscape Design), Urban3 (Economic Planning and Implementation), TND Engineering (Transportation Engineering), Todd Bressi (Public & Civic Art), Gateway Planning (Infrastructure and Government Policy)

 When Lafayette Consolidated Government was awarded a TIGER grant in 2014, the Evangeline Corridor Initiative (ECI) was created to spur neighborhood revitalization in areas adjacent to the Evangeline Thruway and to help prepare residents and business owners for the challenges posed by the impending Lafayette I-49 Connector project, which is the upgrade of the current Evangeline Thruway (US Hwy 90) into a limited-access elevated interstate.

 The ECI Project and Planning Consultant Team (ECI Team), which comprises architects, designers, planners and communications professionals, was created to facilitate public input and create design guidelines for each district as well as a comprehensive revitalization plan for the Corridor.

 The ECI project will guide development that supports corridor neighborhoods by providing:

 - Planning and design concepts for infrastructure improvements to promote connectivity, provide alternate modes of transit, and drive economic development

 - Recommending new land-use patterns surrounding the Connector and Evangeline Thruway that promote mixed-use development while strengthening adjacent neighborhoods

 - A plan for implementing specific interventions, often identified as Catalyst Projects, that will provide neighborhood improvements that enhance the quality of life for corridor residents